NRFlood/stock-analysis/README.md

-# Stock Analysis using VBS in Excel
+# Stock Analysis using VBA in Excel

 ## Overview of Project